everpress-co/mailster/readme.txt

 * improved: you can now encode tags output with an exclamation mark `{!mytag}`
 * improved: drag n drop images from your desktop now respects cropped image setting.
 * improved: import screen
+* fixed: wrong subscriber count if status "pending" in subscriber query
-* fixed: cumulative clout calculations
+* fixed: cumulative count calculations
 * fixed: redirecting issue with spaces in URLs

 = Version 2.4.3 =